raunakdoesdev/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I am a machine learning researcher, consultant, and an undergraduate student at the Massachussets Institute of Technology.
 I'm passionate about machine learning as a tool for effecting positive change.
-In my free time I enjoy reading Stoic/Buddhist philosophy, stargazing, singing Indian classical music, and going on walks with my dog Peanut.
+In my free time I enjoy reading Stoic/Buddhist philosophy, stargazing, singing Indian classical music, and walking my dog, Peanut.